Type 2 diabetes

 - Family history.
 The risk of type 2 diabetes increases if your parent or sibling has type 2 diabetes.

 - Race and ethnicity.
 Although it's unclear why, people of certain races and ethnicities — including Black, Hispanic, Native American and Asian people, and Pacific Islanders — are more likely to develop type 2 diabetes than white people are.

 - Blood lipid levels.
 An increased risk is associated with low levels of high-density lipoprotein (HDL) cholesterol — the "good" cholesterol — and high levels of triglycerides.

 - Age.
 The risk of type 2 diabetes increases as you get older, especially after age 45.

 - Prediabetes.
 Prediabetes is a condition in which your blood sugar level is higher than normal, but not high enough to be classified as diabetes.
 Left untreated, prediabetes often progresses to type 2 diabetes.

-- Gestational diabetes.
-If you developed gestational diabetes when you were pregnant, your risk of developing type 2 diabetes increases.
-If you gave birth to a baby weighing more than 9 pounds (4 kilograms), you're also at risk of type 2 diabetes.
+- Pregnancy-related risks.
+Your risk of developing type 2 diabetes increases if you developed gestational diabetes when you were pregnant or if you gave birth to a baby weighing more than 9 pounds (4 kilograms).

-- Polycystic ovarian syndrome.
-For women, having polycystic ovarian syndrome — a common condition characterized by irregular menstrual periods, excess hair growth and obesity — increases the risk of diabetes.
+- Polycystic ovary syndrome.
+Having polycystic ovary syndrome — a common condition characterized by irregular menstrual periods, excess hair growth and obesity — increases the risk of diabetes

-- Foot damage.
-Nerve damage in the feet or poor blood flow to the feet increases the risk of various foot complications.
+- Slow healing.
 Left untreated, cuts and blisters can become serious infections, which may heal poorly.
 Severe damage might require toe, foot or leg amputation.